 Getting into some of the tools, Photoshop has a variety of smart selection tools that work quickly and intelligently.
-Though they aren’t perfect as I demonstrated in my “GIMP vs. Photoshop: 90 Second Background Erasing” video.
+These tools aren’t perfect, though, as I demonstrated in my “GIMP vs. Photoshop: 90 Second Background Erasing” video.
 However, tools like the Object Selection tool and Quick Selection tool are quite effective smart-selection tools.
 These tools also come with the “Select Subject” button in the options bar to quickly select prominent subjects in the photo.
-Additionally the “Select and Mask” button within these tools brings up a properties dialog for quickly refining your selection regions – further extending their capabilities and speeding up your work flow.
+Additionally, the “Select and Mask” button within these tools brings up a properties dialog for quickly refining your selection regions – further extending their capabilities and speeding up your workflow.

 I can’t talk about Photoshop without mentioning the features that made Photoshop famous.
-Its Airbrush, Heal, Clone, and Warp tools, as well as its object removal tools.
-It’s infamously good at transforming the body, which has sparked a worldwide debate on body image and whether disclaimers should be required on heavily Photoshopped images.
-The Content Aware Fill feature can erase pretty much anything within a selection area from a photo, and the Spot Healing tool can quickly paint out mistakes in a photo such as a stain on someone’s shirt.
+These tools include the Airbrush, Heal, Clone, and Warp tools, as well as Photoshop’s object removal tools.
+Photoshop is infamously good at transforming the body, sparking a worldwide debate on body image and whether disclaimers should be required on heavily Photoshopped images.
+Additionally, the Content Aware Fill feature can erase pretty much anything within a selection area from a photo, and the Spot Healing tool can quickly paint out mistakes in a photo such as a stain on someone’s shirt.

 Photoshop naturally has a full suite of image adjustment tools like Curves, Levels, Dodge and Burn, and various transformation tools such as the Free Transform and Crop tools, as well as a variety of filters for common tasks like blurring or sharpening.

-However, one of the program’s major strengths comes from its non-destructive editing features – most notably the adjustment layers that make it easy to preserve your original photo as you work or go back and tweak adjustments you make at any point in your workflow.
+However, one of the program’s major strengths comes from its non-destructive editing features – most notably the adjustment layers that make it easy to preserve your original photo as you work, or to go back and tweak adjustments you make at any point in your workflow.

-There are many features found in GIMP that are obviously inspired by Photoshop, but GIMP is not simply a carbon copy of that program.
+There are many features found in GIMP that are obviously inspired by Photoshop, but GIMP is far from being a knockoff or carbon-copy.
 It does many things differently while in fact doing some things better than Photoshop.
-Opening GIMP for the first time you’ll immediately notice that, like Photoshop, it has grouped tools, a dark theme, and dialog boxes surrounding the canvas.
+Opening GIMP for the first time, you’ll immediately notice that, like Photoshop, it has grouped tools, a dark theme, and dialog boxes surrounding the canvas.
 There is also a Tool Options dialog that allows you to adjust various settings for your tools.

 Like Photoshop, the dialogues can be moved around to create different workspaces.
 GIMP also uses a layer system including the ability to add layer masks, group layers together, and add layer modes to layers.

-Fun fact: there are more layer modes in GIMP than there are blending modes Photoshop.
+Fun fact: there are more layer modes in GIMP than there are blending modes in Photoshop.

-Like Photoshop, GIMP contains many smart selection tools with its most powerful tool being the Foreground Select Tool.
+Also like Photoshop, GIMP contains many smart-selection tools, with its most powerful tool being the Foreground Select Tool.
 This tool contains similar features found in the Object Selection, Quick Selection, and Select Subject tools found in Photoshop.

 GIMP has powerful retouching tools including the Heal tool, Clone tool, and Warp Transform tool.
 These tools work just as effectively as their Photoshop equivalents, allowing you to retouch photos in a timely manner and get professional results.
 It has all the vital image adjustment tools like Curves, Levels, Dodge and Burn, and more for basic and advanced photo editing.